oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/06-cleanup/cleanup.md

     ![Oracle Cloud, Cloud console](images/stack-menu.png " ")

-2. Click destroy on the manufacturing stack and confirm the destruction of stack.
+2. Click destroy on the manufacturing stack and confirm the destruction of the stack.

     ![Oracle Cloud, Cloud console](images/destroy-click.png " ")